mikejonestechno/bitburner-scripts/docs/01gameplay.md

 ## Getting Started

-Basic game mechanic is to hack servers to gain money.
+Basic game mechanic is to hack servers to gain money, buying cybernetic augmentations to improve performance.

 The more hacking experience I have the higher level servers I can unlock that have significantly higher max money available.